Disclaimer

 - Nice Value: User-space control (-20 to +19).
 Maps onto the priority range 100-139.

-: Lowest user-space priority (will only run when higher priority tasks are idle).
+-20: Highest user-space priority (most likely to get CPU time).0: Default priority.+19: Lowest user-space priority (will only run when higher priority tasks are idle).

 - Only

-can increase a process's priority (decrease its nice value below 0).
+rootcan increase a process's priority (decrease its nice value below 0).
 Any user can decrease their own process's priority (increase its nice value).

 Process Management Commands